maths/moodle-qtype_stack/doc/en/CAS/Plots.md

     anb : 5 + rand(20);
     aub : a+b-anb;

 Then, in the question stem we have the HTML which uses this.
-Note the way values of variables are inserted here using the `{#...#}` syntax that outputs raw values instead of LaTeX representations.
+Note the way the values of variables are inserted here using the `{#...#}` syntax that outputs raw values instead of LaTeX representations.

     <img src="http://chart.apis.google.com/chart?cht=v&chs=200x100&chd=t:{#a#},{#b#},0,{#anb#},0,0&chdl=A|B">